algosup/2024-2025-project-1-fpga-team-1/Management/project_charter.md

 ## 1. Project Overview

 This project is an ALGOSUP project, driven by the students.
 This project aims to create a Frogger game with a FPGA Go Board coded with Verilog.
 It's a game whose the aim is to cross the map from bottom to top, avoiding obstacles.

+**Story**

+Ranck is a frog who has been separated from his love and needs to browse the city and its dangerous roads.

 ## 2. Project Scope